 When responding to allegations of animal cruelty, everything we do can impact the quality of the case and can impact successful prosecution.
 In this session, learn tips for ensuring your cruelty investigations are well-done and the case rock-solid so the abuser doesn’t get away.
 Content will include conducting veterinary examinations, collecting and handling evidence and do’s and don’st for handling media and other inquiries.

 Speaker: Albany County Sheriff Craig and Apple and Gary Rogers, President, Nassau County SPCA

 TUESDAY, MARCH 21ST

-Come to the Albany Room on the Concourse at the Empire State Plaza for breakfast and a legislative briefing.
-(Right across from the security checkpoint going into the Capital and the Legislative Office Building.)
+Come back to LOB 711A for breakfast and a legislative briefing.
 We’ll start the morning at 9 and have you on your way to your advocacy visits between 10:30 and 11.
-Once you’ve completed your visits, come back to LOB 715, the conference room of Assemblywoman Deborah Glick (our CACF champion in the Assembly).
-You’ll have the ability to drop off your debriefing forms anytime between 1 p.m. and 3 p.m.
+Once you’ve completed your visits, come back to LOB 711A to drop off your debriefing forms anytime between 1 p.m. and 3 p.m.
 Lunch is on your own and then you can head back home!